 Or used it to inform their work (looking at you, Bukowski).
 To me, Bradbury frolicked in the cinematic environment in many ways.
-He wrote the bloody screenplay for Moby Dick with John Huston.
+For example, he wrote the bloody screenplay for Moby Dick with John Huston.
 C’mon.

 To be a writer is to be a control freak.
 We don’t and can’t relinquish that aspect of our art freely.
 But the thing about making a movie is that you can’t artistically control a film financially or literally once you’ve started down that path.
 It belongs to the cooks in the kitchen.

 And there’s a LOT.
-You have a lot of people to answer to and for.
+So you have a lot of people to answer to and for.

-I learned this very quickly and stopped pursuing my interest in making film when I realized that.
-My passion for film making will always be a part of me, but it has tamped down into a format that informs the writing voice I’m trying to make for myself.
+I learned this very quickly and stopped pursuing my interest in making films when I realized that.
+Of course, my passion for filmmaking will always be a part of me, but it has tamped down into a format that informs the writing voice I’m trying to make for myself.